 As well as the start and end points (Locations), MileCharter has a number of options that can be set:

 The main options are divided into two sections: Route Calculation Options, and Output Options.
-The Shortest/Quickest Route Options are only available with the Professional license, and are discussed in the Reporting only the Quickest or Closest Destinations section.
+The Shortest/Quickest Route and Conditional Output options are only available with the Professional license, and are discussed in the Reporting only the Quickest or Closest Destinations and Conditional Output sections respectively.

 Your option settings will be saved and used as defaults for the next time that you use MileCharter.